Our Favorite Free Budgeting Spreadsheets for Every Budgeting Personality

 In a recent focus group here at The Penny Hoarder, we asked people how they like to budget.

 It makes sense.
-Budget worksheets allow you to keep your banking and spending information offline.
+Budget spreadsheets allow you to keep your banking and spending information offline.
 They’re far more customizable than apps and — if you don’t mind keeping your info on the cloud — you can still bring them with you via Google Drive or Microsoft Office apps.

 4 Steps to Preparing Any Budget